Tailoring Germanium Heterostructures for Quantum Devices with Machine Learning

 \paragraph{Engineering SOI by Si concentration gradients.--} The composition of the heterostructure along the growth direction can substantially modify the intrinsic SOI.
 In particular, by locally enriching the Ge channel with Si, we can efficiently engineer $E_\mathrm{so}$.
 To understand the origin of this effect, we consider the explicit expression of the SOI lengths $\beta_{2,3}$ in Eq.~\eqref{HHeff}.
 Keeping only $2$\textsuperscript{nd} order perturbative terms, neglecting the SOH and focusing only on $\beta_2$ (typically $\beta_3/\beta_2=(\gamma_3-\gamma_2)/(\gamma_3+\gamma_2)\approx 0.14$ in Ge), we find

-We introduce $\mu_\lambda=(\sqrt{3}/2)\int{dz\, f_1^h(z)[\gamma_2(z)+\gamma_3(z)]f_\lambda^\ell(z)}$ with $\gamma_{2,3}(z)$ being position-dependent Luttinger parameters and $\kappa(z)$ being the position-dependent hole $g$-factor parameter.
-Also, $\Delta_\lambda\equiv E_\lambda^\mathrm{LH}-E_1^\mathrm{HH}$ is the HH-LH energy splitting between the HH ground state and the $\lambda$-th LH subband and $f^{h,\ell}(z)$ are the envelope functions of the HHs and LHs, respectively.
+We introduce $\mu_j=(\sqrt{3}/2)\int{dz\, f_1^h(z)[\gamma_2(z)+\gamma_3(z)]f_j^\ell(z)}$ with $\gamma_{2,3}(z)$ being position-dependent Luttinger parameters and $\kappa(z)$ being the position-dependent hole $g$-factor parameter.
+Also, $\Delta_j\equiv E_j^\mathrm{LH}-E_1^\mathrm{HH}$ is the HH-LH energy splitting between the HH ground state and the $j$-th LH subband and $f^{h,\ell}(z)$ are the envelope functions of the HHs and LHs, respectively.

-The first term in Eq.~\eqref{b2}, which depends on the derivative $f_\lambda^{\ell\prime}(z)$, is the well-known contribution to $\beta_2$ coming from broken spatial inversion symmetry, typically through gate electric fields, and scales approximately as $\sim 1/\Delta_{2}$~\cite{Winkler2003,Wang2022}.
+The first term in Eq.~\eqref{b2}, which depends on the derivative $f_j^{\ell\prime}(z)$, is the well-known contribution to $\beta_2$ coming from broken spatial inversion symmetry~\cite{Winkler2003,Wang2022}.
 The second term arises from the spatial variation of the material constants, including abrupt changes of composition at the interfaces between neighboring materials, and engineered modulations of composition in the channel.
 This is the origin of the enhanced SOI in our Ge+ heterostructures.

 \paragraph{Machine learning-optimized Si bump.--} We first maximize SOI in Ge+ channels comprising a single smooth Si-poor bump placed a few nm below the top $\varepsilon$-SiGe barrier, see Fig.~\ref{fig:inputs}(a).
 We optimize $9$ structural parameters: the bump thickness $w$ and amplitude $A$ (directly connected to its Si content), the barrier-bump distance $d$, the Si content $x$ in the $\varepsilon$-Si$_{x}$Ge$_{1-x}$ barrier, the residual epitaxial in-plane strain $\varepsilon_\parallel$ in Ge, the applied electric field $F_z$, the interface broadening of the top barrier $4\tau_i$, and the broadening of the upper (lower) side of bump $4\tau_+$ ($4\tau_-$).
 The Si concentration profile $x(z)$ at each interface is modeled by the logistic function $x(z) = x_\mathrm{T} + (x_\mathrm{B}-x_\mathrm{T})\left(1+e^{-z/(4\tau)}\right)^{-1}$, where $x_\mathrm{T}$ ($x_\mathrm{B}$) is the concentration away from the top (bottom) of the interface.